 Competitive advantage in the marketplace.

 An inclusive environment that welcomes all ideas.

-Market culture is results-driven, market-orientated and extremely competitive.
-This culture thrives for results and works relentlessly to penetrate into the market and get maximum shares.
-This type of culture is most common in larger corporations, where leaders are relentless, strong and have very high expectations of their teams.
-Employees are given difficult goals and they are pushed to achieve those at any cost.
-Performance is closely monitored, for which it’s not unusual for employees to be rewarded and punished.
+Market culture is results-driven, market-orientated, and highly competitive.
+This culture thrives for results and works relentlessly to penetrate the market and get maximum shares.
+This type of culture is most common in more giant corporations, where leaders are relentless, strong, and have very high expectations of their teams.
+Employees are given challenging goals, and they are pushed to achieve those at any cost.
+Performance is closely monitored, for which it's not unusual for employees to be rewarded and punished.
 Getting the job done is the number one priority in this type of company culture.

 Advantages of Market Culture-